 - Short Environmental Assessment Form

-TOWN OF BERNE PLANNING BOARD MINOR SUBDIVISION APPLICATION STEP BY STEP PROCEDURES
+TOWN OF BERNE PLANNING BOARD MINOR SUBDIVISION APPLICATION PROCEDURES

-Once the decision is made to subdivide a parcel of land, the suggested first step in the process, especially for those who have not retained a professional land surveyor or attorney (or prior to hiring a professional…), is to investigate the current zoning requirements of the subject parcel with the Town Building Department.
-This can be easily accomplished by doing the following:
+Once the decision is made to subdivide a parcel of land, the suggested first step in the process, especially for those who have not retained a professional land surveyor or attorney (or prior to hiring a professional…), is to investigate the current zoning requirements of the subject parcel with the Building and Zoning Office.

-4. If a proposed subdivision is thought to be acceptable, the applicant will be directed to have prepared and submit a formal Sketch Plan, subdivision application and Environmental Assessment Form (EAF).
+- If a proposed subdivision is thought to be acceptable, the applicant will be directed to have prepared and submit a Minor Subdivision Sketch Plan Application (see above) and Short Environmental Assessment Form (see above).